Swampen/Portfolio_exam_2_Cloud_Spring_2019/Rapport.md

-**Make crontab exceute every X minuets:**
+**Make crontab execute every X minutes:**

 ```bash
 */3 * * * * /bin/sh /home/ubuntu/"git pull script / rsync push script"
 ```

-The crontab script over tells the vm to excecute the script  /home/ubntu/"name" every 3 minuets.
+The crontab script over tells the vm to execute the script  /home/ubuntu/"name" every 3 minuets.

-So in short every 3 minuets we pull down the latest version from the git repo and pushes it out to the "slave" web servers.
+So in short every 3 minutes we pull down the latest version from the git repo and pushes it out to the "slave" web servers.